Lifetime policy reuse and the importance of task capacity: Performance evaluation and analysis

+\textit{c) Generalisation to 125-task domain} The hypothesis that the pre-selected number of policies generalises across related tasks spaces is investigated below by an empirical demonstration on a 125-task Cartpole MDP domain.
+The domain has the same three task-features within the same range as the 27-task domain but with more values included per task-feature.
+That is, (i) the mass of the cart varies in $\{0.5,0.75,1.0,1.5, 2.0\}\SI{}{kg}$; (ii) the mass of the pole varies in $\{0.05,0.075,0.1,0.15,0.2\}\SI{}{kg}$; and (iii) the length of the pole varies in $\{ 0.5,0.75,1.0,1.5,2.0\}\SI{}{m}$.
 The results for DQN and PPO confirm the above hypothesis.
-First, similar to the demonstration for the theoretical task capacity, the same performance trends are observed (see Figure \ref{fig: 125-task}), with 9 policies being sufficient for a smooth upward and converging curve and 4 or more policies appearing to induce representational overlap.
-Second, $\epsilon_c$-optimality of the lifetime average performance is provided for both learners by the same setting as in the 27-task domain: for DQN, this is a setting of 4 or more policies, as the performance is $80.3 \pm 21.7$ for 1 policy, $116.3 \pm 26.8$ for 2 policies, $154.8 \pm 8.9$ for 4 policies, $158.0 \pm 3.6$ for 9 policies, and a lowered performance of $147.5 \pm 3.2$ for 14 policies and $128.4 \pm 3.2$ for 27 policies; for PPO, a setting of 1 or more policies, as the performance is $67.0 \pm 8.0$ for 1 policy, $80.6 \pm 7.9$ for 2 policies, $81.4 \pm 5.7$ for 4 policies, $78.6 \pm 3.8$ for 9 policies, $76.8 \pm 3.3$ for 14 policies, and $68.6 \pm 2.5$ for 27 policies.
+First, similar to the demonstration for the theoretical task capacity, the same performance trends are observed (see Figure \ref{fig: 125-task}), with 9 policies being sufficient for a smooth upward and converging curve and 4 or fewer policies appearing to induce representational overlap.
+Second, for $\epsilon_c = 0.05$ as in the empirical task capacity results in Appendix B, the relative $\epsilon_c$-optimality of the lifetime average performance with respect to the 27-policy learner is provided for both base-learners by the same setting as in the 27-task domain: for DQN, this is a setting of 4 or more policies, as the performance is $80.3 \pm 21.7$ for 1 policy, $116.3 \pm 26.8$ for 2 policies, $154.8 \pm 8.9$ for 4 policies, $158.0 \pm 3.6$ for 9 policies, $147.5 \pm 3.2$ for 14 policies, and $128.4 \pm 3.2$ for 27 policies; for PPO, this is a setting of 1 or more policies, as the performance is $67.0 \pm 8.0$ for 1 policy, $80.6 \pm 7.9$ for 2 policies, $81.4 \pm 5.7$ for 4 policies, $78.6 \pm 3.8$ for 9 policies, $76.8 \pm 3.3$ for 14 policies, and $68.6 \pm 2.5$ for 27 policies.

-In summary, with the high performance on the 125-task domain and the benefit of task capacity based pre-selection, these results provide positive evidence on the importance of task capacity and the scalability of lifetime policy reuse.